HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 - built entirely with open-source code, and no usage limits

 ** TO DO -- rewrite into pros and cons **
+- easy-to-modify Google Sheets for point data and map settings
+- upload polygon or polyline GeoJSON files to your GitHub repo and modify settings in Google Sheets

 ## Video with step-by-step tutorial